With China Tourist Visa Resumed,

 5) Wenbu South Village - Coqen (250km; Mostly Gravel Paved Dirt Road)

-Road condition from Wenbu South Village to Coqen is not as ideal as you might have thought except the only 20 km's oil paved road.
-Dirt and gravel-paved road makes it even harder to drive when the rainfall occurs.
-Water gathers on the road surface and makes it muddy when the rainfall comes.
+Road conditions from Wenbu South Village to Coqen are not as ideal except for the 20 km of paved road.
+Dirt and gravel roads make it even harder to drive when rainfall occurs.
+Water gathers on the road surface and makes it muddy when the rain comes.

 6) Coqen - Ringtor (320km; Gravel Paved Road with Pits; Some Unknown Swamps)

-During the entire journey, the road condition is not that complicated but distributed with some unthreatening unknown swamps which may likely make your wheel bog into it.
-Most of the sections are still gravel paved dirt roads.
+During the entire journey, road conditions are not that complicated, but there are some swamps where vehicles can get temporarily stuck.
+Most of the sections are still gravel-paved dirt roads.

 7) Ringtor - Yagra (97km; Gravel Paved Dirt Road)

-Areas during this section are mainly depopulated zone with dirt roads and unknown signs, easy to get lost.
-Try to follow the deep car tracks and maintain at a comparatively slow speed.
-Also, try passing this section of the road in company with other cars.
-And try to pick a four-wheel drive with the high-powered engine.
+Areas in this section are mainly uninhabited zones with dirt roads and unknown signs, making it easy to get lost.
+Try to follow the deep car tracks and drive at a comparatively slow speed.
+Also, try passing this section of the road in the company of other cars.
+And try to pick a four-wheel drive with a high-powered engine.

 8) Yagra - Hor - Darchen (253km; Rough & Bumpy Gravel Road; Corrugated Road)